Delivery driver in van writing on a clipboard

 • Accidental drop and damage: Property losses caused when an item is dropped or mishandled, either in transit or in loading/unloading.

-Read your policy or check with your agent to make sure you understand what perils are (and are not) covered by your inland marine insurance.
+Read your policy or check with your insurance provider to make sure you understand what perils are (and are not) covered by your inland marine insurance.

 The types of property typically covered by inland marine insurance include a wide array of specialty equipment and materials used for business.
 For example: